1893 (26th December)

 Mao resigned from the rebel army and began teacher training at the Fourth Normal School of Changsha in Hunan.
 He read publications written by Jiang Kangju, founder of the Chinese Socialist Party and was interested in his views.
 Professor Yang Changji suggested he also read the radical newspaper ‘New Youth’ which advocated a move towards democracy.

-Mao was elected secretary of the Students’ Society and organised the Association for Student Self-Governmentand which made protests against school rules.
+Mao Zedong was elected secretary of the Students’ Society and organised the Association for Student Self-Governmentand which made protests against school rules.

 Mao was elected commander of the Student’s Volunteer Army which was set up to protect the school and students from Imperial soldiers.